Choosing a school? You’ve got options.

 North Carolina Magnet Schools

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 Magnet schools teach all subjects through the lenses of that specific track.
 If there is one near you with a theme that interests your child, this could be a good school fit.
+In North Carolina, 9.1% of all K-12 students attend a public magnet school.

 North Carolina has many magnet schools throughout the state.
 Some districts with magnet schools or programs include Cabarrus County Schools, Charlotte-Mecklenburg Schools, Durham Public Schools, Surry County Schools, Guilford County Schools, Gaston County Schools, Onslow County Schools, Wake County Public School System, and Winston-Salem/Forsyth County Schools.